 What is a bit?
 And what is a numeral system?

 A bit is the smallest unit of information used in digital communication and electronics.
 Information is encoded in a logical state, which can only have two different values: 1 or 0.
 Alternatively, the logic pairs true/false, on/off, or yes/no can be used.
-Since a single bit is only capable of encoding a very limited amount of information, bits are lined up to represent larger amounts of data.
+Since a single bit can only encode a very limited amount of information, bits are lined up to represent larger amounts of data.
 For example, one byte is a succession of 8 bits, equaling 2^8 logical states.

-Most of us are not used to thinking in the way of bits when we are talking about numerical information.
-So let's compare binary numbers made from bits of information to our common decimal system:
+Most of us are not used to thinking in the way of bits when talking about numerical information.
+So let's compare binary numbers made from bits of information to our habitual decimal system:

-- The decimal system is also called the base-10 system, making use of the digits 1 to 9.
+- The decimal system, also known as the base-10 system, uses the digits 1 to 9.
 Every digit of a number corresponds to a power of the base 10.
 For example, the number 123 can be expressed as

 - Binary numbers are founded on base 2.
 So every digit of a number corresponds to a power of 2.
-For example, the binary number 101 is equal to
+For example, the binary number 101 equals

 1*2² + 0*2¹ + 1*2⁰, which equals 5 in the decimal system.

-The binary-decimal converter and binary subtraction calculator provide a closer inside into the world of the binary system.
-They describe the same method used in this application to convert negative numbers from the decimal to the binary system: the signed two's complement representation.
-Furthermore, for system conversions, the modulo calculator is very handy.
+The binary converter provides a closer inside into the world of the binary system.
+It describes the same method used in this application to convert negative numbers from the decimal to the binary system: the signed two's complement representation.

-There are further popular numeral systems besides the binary and decimal one, namely the octal system based on the number 8 and the hexadecimal or 16-base system.
-You can check out our octal to decimal converter and decimal to hexadecimal converter to learn more about these number systems.
+There are other popular numeral systems besides the binary and decimal ones, namely the octal system based on the number 8 and the hexadecimal or 16-base system.
+You can check out our decimal to octal converter and decimal to hexadecimal converter to learn more about these number systems.

 What is a bitwise operator?
 AND, OR, and XOR.

-To use this bitwise operator calculator, we first have to understand what a bitwise operation is.
+To use this bitwise operator calculator, we must first understand bitwise operations.